padma-creator/packer-linux-java/README.md

 This file contains the packer builder ready to setup the build.
 All the information must be provided into a "packerjavars.json" to define each required variable value.This file contains every variable defintion with the type and default value.
 # Provisinoners:
 This file use builtin and third-party software to install and configure the machine image after booting.Packer Shell Provisioner runs the JDK software on the instance and perform other necessary configuration tasks.
-# step2 Execute the code:
+# steps to Execute the code:
 packer validate -var-file=packerjavars.json packer-linux-java.json
 apacker build  -var-file=packerjavars.json packer-linux-java.json